coteditor/CotEditor/CONTRIBUTING.md

 ### General Code Improvements

-Bug fixes and improvements are welcome.
-Before adding a new feature or making a significant change, please consult the team to ensure its acceptance.
+Bug fixes and improvements are always welcome.
+However, if you are considering adding a new feature or making a significant change, please consult the team beforehand to ensure its acceptance.
+Feature additions that do not align with the project's direction are likely to be rejected.

 When contributing code, please adhere to our coding style guide for consistency and maintainability.